Why I make stuff, and what I do with the money…

 For many years I’ve worked for the NHS within the field of drugs, alcohol and sex.
 Initially off the back of copious funding initiates in the mid 1980s to tackle HIV.
 I was very fortunate and privileged to be a part of a global movement that was exploring initiatives to minimise the harm associated with drugs, alcohol and sex.

-I’ve written extensively for print and broadcast media recently and have contributed to a number of discussions regarding consent and sexual identity through practice.
+I’ve written extensively for print and broadcast media and have contributed to a number of discussions regarding consent and sexual identity through practice.
 This led to another initiative; Time To Talk About Sex “TTTAS” is a health education project providing judgement-free advice and information regarding safe(r) sexual practice – predominantly, but by no means exclusively aimed at the over 50’s, all aspects of relationships are addressed, from consent to negotiating new areas of play.
 The overall focus is upon creating and maintaining healthy physical, emotional and psychological relationships, whether monogamous, polyamorous or otherwise non binary.
+I firmly believe that we must all engage in an open, honest and non judgemental dialogue about sex – if we do not proactively educate children and young people – the internet will do it for us, and I find that option terrifying.

 In order to enable these initiatives a safe, welcoming and private space is needed.
 The Boathouse is my canalside workshop and studio.
 It’s where I make stuff and also make anyone coming through the door welcome.
 It really is a safe space, accessible and with a permanently warm kettle.